• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Christmas Fruit Cake is a rich, intense British-style cake loaded with rum-soaked dried fruits spiced with candied bits of orange peel, ginger, and garam masala.
+This Christmas Fruit Cake is a rich, intense British-style plum cake flavoured with rum-soaked dried fruits, nuts, candied bits of orange peel, ginger, and garam masala.

 About Classic Christmas Fruit Cake

-In India, the tradition of baking a fruit cake on Christmas packed with alcohol-soaked dry fruits came with the British.
-Ever since it has become a popular Christmas food tradition.
+In India, the tradition of baking a fruit cake on Christmas packed with alcohol-soaked dried fruits started in the British colonial era.

 For me, The BEST Classic Fruit Cake: